Thymidylate synthase: Using TS as a drug target

 The use of TS inhibitors has become a main focus of using TS as a drug target.
-The most widely used inhibitor is 5-fluorouracil (5-FU), which acts as an antimetabolite that irreversibly inhibits TS by competitive binding.
+The most widely used inhibitor is 5-fluorouracil (5-FU) and its metabolized form 5-fluorodeoxyuridine monophosphate (5-FdUMP), which acts as an antimetabolite that irreversibly inhibits TS by competitive binding.
 However, due to a low level of 5-FU found in many patients, it has been discovered that in combination with leucovorin (LV), 5-FU has greater success in down regulating tumor progression mechanisms and increasing immune system activity.

 Experimentally, it has been shown that low levels of TS expression leads to a better response to 5-FU and higher success rates and survival of colon and liver cancer patients.
 However, additional experiments have merely stated that levels of TS may be associated with stage of disease, cell proliferation and tumor differentiation for those with lung adenocarcinoma but low levels are not necessarily indicators of high success.
 Expression levels of TS mRNA may be helpful in predicting the malignant potential of certain cancerous cells, thus improving cancer treatment targets and yielding higher survival rates among cancer patients [Hashimoto].

 TS's relation to the cell cycle also contributes to its use in cancer treatment.
 Several cell-cycle dependent kinases and transcription factors influence TS levels in the cell cycle that increase its activity during the S phase but decrease its activity while cells are no longer proliferating.
 In an auto-regulatory manner, TS not only controls its own translation but that of other proteins such as p53 that through mutation is the root of much tumor growth.
 Through its translation, TS has a varying expression in cancer cells and tumors, which leads to early cell death.